 Filing a Complaint with the State Insurance Commissioner

-If you believe the insurance company is acting in bad faith or violating state regulations, you have the right to file a complaint with your state’s insurance commissioner.
-Again, an attorney can help you through the process, but some things you need to consider to support your case and protect yourself include:
+If you believe the insurance company is acting in bad faith or violating state regulations, you have the right to file a complaint with your state's insurance commissioner.
+Again, an attorney can help you through the process, but some things you need to consider to support your case and protect yourself include:- Document everything: Keep detailed records of all communications with the insurance company.

 - Know your policy: Make sure you understand what your policy covers before filing a complaint.